aliyailina/Net.iOS.Charts/README.md

 This is .NET iOS binding of [danielgindi iOS Charts (DGCharts) library](https://github.com/danielgindi/Charts)

+## Be aware, library is beta

+Not all functionality may be available (like, some setters missing or something) and not all demos and no tests was ported to C#.
+If you observe any problem – open new issue to prioritize its fix.

 ## Known issues

 ### Sometimes GC can remove class reference of value of properties, which declared type is protocol interfaces.